KARTHIK6669/KDD_Project/README.md

 ## Data Analysis

-In this project we have used 2009-2016 dataset as it was Renamed as Data.CSV.
+In this project we have used 2009-2016(NFL Play by Play 2009-2016) dataset as it was Renamed as Data.CSV.

 ## Future Works: